OnionUI/Onion/website/versioned_docs/version-4.0/Getting Started/Frequently Asked Questions (FAQ).md

 > The Onion battery capacity estimation is constantly pooling in the background for more precise results over time.
 This is the best method that is possible on this device, improved over stock and the same method used by the RA build and in MiniUI.

 **Reducing Battery Usage**
-The display in the Mini is old tech and draws a lot of power.
-Lowering display brightness increases battery life.
+The display in the Mini is old technology and draws a lot of power.
+Lowering display brightness will increase battery life.
 The below testing output demonstrates GBA running at 50% display brightness for almost 8hrs of play time.

 ![battery-600](https://user-images.githubusercontent.com/98862735/189774379-33b77793-bc36-4563-acbe-357713b4964e.png)